belgianbeer/tzdiff/README.md

 2023-06-14 04:00 EDT   2023-06-14 17:00 JST
 ```

-It is easy to check changes from daylight saving time to standard time
+It is easy to check changes from daylight saving time to standard time.

 ```
 $ tzdiff -t 2017-11-05T11:00 Los New_ Brus